souring001/illumi-packet/README.md

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">ILLUMI PACKET</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Kohei Aso</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+- Free to modify and redistribute
+- Displaying the credits is required

+We may introduce your usage as an examples on our site.
+Please contact us if you do not want to give credit.

 ## Contact